 Sumo stables are not a place for sightseeing.
 It is opened especially for sumo fans.
 As visitors, you must show your respect for the stable master and wrestlers doing hard training.
 Please watch quietly and do not move around inside the stable.
 Note that sometimes it's not possible to confirm exactly which stable is best for viewing until the previous day, so please check the emails from your guide right up until the tour commences. - The tour starting time can range between 7:00 – 9:00 am. - The meeting point will be at the station nearest to the scheduled stable.
 The meeting time and meeting point depend on the sumo wrestlers' training schedule, which can only be confirmed when the date is close, since the wrestlers may change their training schedule according to their needs. - Children under the age of 12 and elderly people over the age of 60 will not be admitted inside the sumo stable as guests are required to sit still for most part of the practice session on the tatami floor. - The sumo stable has the right to refuse access to guests who are unable to observe the house manners, and anyone asked to leave the stable will not be able to re-enter. - During busy periods this may be a large group tour. - For large bookings, your group may be separated into 2 different stables. - It is very rare but in the case that the sumo wrestlers are unwell and other unforeseen circumstances, the practice and tour may be shortened. - There are usually no restrooms available at the sumo stable. - For the photo opportunity with the sumo wrestlers, you must stay for the entire duration of the practice.
-Photographs with the wrestlers will only be allowed after the entire practice finishes. - For next day booking, please book no later than 12:00 pm (Japan time) on the previous day.
+Photographs with the wrestlers will only be allowed after the entire practice finishes.
 Please place your booking if you agree with the above conditions.